python/mypy/docs/source/cheat_sheet_py3.rst

 .. code-block:: python

-   from typing import List, Set, Dict, Tuple, Text, Optional, AnyStr
+   from typing import List, Set, Dict, Tuple, Optional

    # For simple built-in types, just use the name of the type
    x: int = 1
    x: float = 1.0
    x: bool = True
    x: str = "test"
-   x: str = u"test"
    x: bytes = b"test"

    # For collections, the name of the type is capitalized, and the